 smash.signatures#

-- smash.signatures(model, sign=None, event_seg=None, domain='obs')[source]#
+- smash.signatures(model, sign=None, gauge='all', event_seg=None, domain='obs')[source]#

 Compute simulated or observed hydrological signatures of Model.